CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

    -- show the data in customers table
    ```

-1. Click on Enter and click on Tab to select the suggestion.
+1. Click on Enter and click on `Tab` to select the suggestion.

+1. Press Ctrl+S to save the file.

 ### Task 2: Generate YAML with GitHub Copilot using comments